pagkly/Zed/Investopedia3/Partnerships What You Should Know.md

 A partnership is a formal arrangement by two or more parties to manage and operate a business and share its profits.

-There are several [types of partnership arrangements](https://www.investopedia.com/ask/answers/042015/what-caused-american-industrial-revolution.asp).
-In particular, in a partnership business, all partners share liabilities and profits equally, while in others, partners may have [limited liability](https://www.investopedia.com/terms/l/limited_company.asp).
+There are several [[types of partnership arrangements]](https://www.investopedia.com/ask/answers/042015/what-caused-american-industrial-revolution.asp).
+In particular, in a partnership business, all partners share liabilities and profits equally, while in others, partners may have [[limited liability]](https://www.investopedia.com/terms/l/limited_company.asp).
 There also is the so-called "silent partner," in which one party is not involved in the day-to-day operations of the business.

 ### Key Takeaways